Can you use retinol and Azelaic Acid together?

 Retinol VS Azelaic Acid: What’s The Difference?

-Both retinol and azelaic acid can treat acne and dark spots, but there are two key differences between the two:
+Both retinol and azelaic acid can treat acne and dark spots, but there are three key differences between the two:

-- MO: Azelaic acid exfoliates skin and pores, getting rid of dead skin cells.
+- Mode Of Action: Azelaic acid exfoliates skin and pores, getting rid of dead skin cells.
 It just… doesn’t do it very well.
 It’s weaker than other acids, like Glycolic and Salicylic.
 Retinol speeds up cellular turnover, i.e. the skin’s natural exfoliating process.
 It doesn’t remove dead cells, but encourages skin to shed them faster.
+It may be a small difference, but it matters.

 - Irritation: Retinol is very irritating.
 When you first start using it, it can cause dryness, irritation, redness, and peeling.
 Azelaic acid, on the other hand, is gentler and, usually, well tolerated even by people with sensitive skin.